How They Got Game: Personnel

 Henry Lowood and Tim Lenoir headed the project; and there were other contributors involved with the project, such as Casey Alt, Georgios Panzaris, Rene Patnode, Doug Wilson, Waynn Lue, David Lui, and Sarah Wilson.
 Technical developers involved were Casey Alt and Zachary Pogue.

-Henry Lowood, currently living in San Bruno, California, is a library Curator of History of science and technology, film and media at the Stanford University.
+Henry Lowood is the Harold C. Hohbach Curator of History of science and technology, and film and media collections at Stanford University.
 He has been an employee of the university for 32 years.
 He began his profession immediately after graduating from the University of California.
-He gained the appropriate qualifications for University at Alexandra Hamilton High School in Los Angeles.

 Lowood began his profession at Stanford University as an ordinary librarian in the 1980s; he was soon promoted to his current role.
 Since 2000, Lowood has headed a project named "How They Got Game".
 The main focus of the project is the history and preservation of digital games, virtual worlds, and interactive simulations as new media forms now merging.
 The research was conducted in five main areas of computer games: storytelling, strategy, simulation, sports, and shooters.
 He spoke to Robert Ashley in an episode of A Life Well Wasted about the project.